kaltura/playkit-js-google-tag-manager/docs/guide.md

 In order to track some Player elements Clicks when condition of CSS selectors are true, You should use the 'Click Classes' option of the conditions list.

 Player elements are identified by css class selectors.
-(Player elements do not contain id selectors).
+(The Player elements do not contain id selectors).

 #### Use the following css class selectors: